techn0mancr/snaccs-in-a-van/README.md

     - Fault conditions:
         - Send a valid but non-existent `vendorId`, then a 404 Not Found will be returned.
         - Send an invalid `vendorId`, then a 500 Internal Server Error will be returned.
+        - Set the status of a valid existing `vendorId` with the same status it already was in, then a 400 Bad Request will be returned.
 6. View menu of snacks (including pictures and prices):
     - URL: https://snaccs-in-a-van.herokuapp.com/api/menu/60707b103ed89dee65af78a2
     - Implementation details: